Dliwk/zoet-rs/README.md

-If you are sick of writing `impl Deref for Bar` etc., and it didn't compile because you confused it with `AsRef`, had a hard-to-debug problem because you implemented `PartialOrd` and mistakenly thought that deriving `Ord` would do the sane thing, and/or you would rather just implement these core traits as regular functions in your `impl Bar` like lesser languages, this crate is for you!
+If you are sick of writing `impl Deref for Bar` etc., and it didn't compile because you confused it with `AsRef`, had a hard-to-debug problem because you implemented `PartialOrd` and mistakenly thought that deriving `Ord` would do the same thing, and/or you would rather just implement these core traits as regular functions in your `impl Bar` like lesser languages, this crate is for you!

 `zoet` is superficially similar to the various derive macros such as [`derive_more`], except that